codewithdaniel1/foodNetworkAutomationProject/README.md

+Here is how you can run my test locally:

+clone my repo

+    git clone

+In your terminal type

+    npm i
+    npm run test

-Here is how you can run my test!
+Here is how you can run my test globally:
 Make a folder called testing-resources first

 Download: